ec18473/CLOUDCOMPUTING-180702039/README.md

 ## Setting up the hash before you run the application

 1. Create a file called config.py in the same directory as your app.py.
-2. Create a variable with a strong secret hashing password like
+2. Create a variable with a strong secret hashing password for example
 ```python
 token = `jabdadbhA4576GJLKDSHHOAUI.3KSDFH_75`
 ```